sympy/sympy/doc/src/modules/solvers/solveset.rst

  `FiniteSet(-2, 2) U ConditionSet(Lambda(x, Eq(sin(x) + x, 0)), S.Reals)`

+..
+Should we use the mathematical symbols here?

 What will you do with the old solve?
 ------------------------------------

- The `solve` would possibly be deprecated in future versions & we encourage our users to use `solveset`.
+ The (current) `solve` would possibly be deprecated in future versions & we encourage our users to use `solveset`.
 We may proceeds as follows:

+.. solveset will be renamed as solve

  * Replace all internal instances of solve by solveset by next release.
  * Raise a deprecation warning with solve calls possibly from next to